Les Marquises

 to stop them listening to it before its release date.
 No airplay of the album was allowed and no singles were released until after its release, and there were no interviews or promotion given by Brel regarding the album.
 Despite this, the album reached number one in France and earned Brel a gold record for selling 100,000 albums in 1978 and went platinum in 1981.
-It is estimated that the album sold 1,127,100 copies.

-The album was reissued on 23 September 2003 under the title Les Marquises as part of the 16-CD box set Boîte à Bonbons by Barclay (980 817-7).
+The album was reissued on 23 September 2003 under the title Les Marquises as part of the 16-CD box set Boîte à bonbons by Barclay (980 817–7).